GiulianoDiGiuseppe/AI-Code-Completion/README.md

 This taxonomy can help determine the composition of the dataset and provide insights into which models excel in specific areas.
 By categorizing code completion types and assigning the corresponding taxonomy to each completion sample, we can identify patterns and strengths in the underlying data, enabling more targeted training and optimization of models for various tasks.

-### Assigning Human Scores

-For each generated completion, a **HumanScoreX** will be assigned to evaluate its quality on a scale from  **1 to 5** , where:

-* **1** : Poor quality - does not meet basic requirements.
-* **2** : Fair quality - partially meets requirements but has significant issues.
-* **3** : Good quality - meets requirements but may have minor flaws.
-* **4** : Very good quality - mostly meets requirements with few issues.
-* **5** : Excellent quality - fully meets all requirements and expectations.

-This scoring will help in the evaluation process of the model and provide insights into areas that require improvement.

-## Step 6 : Configuring Model Parameters
+# Predictions

-You can configure various model parameters by editing the `config.yaml` file.
+You can **configure** various model parameters by editing the `config.yaml` file.
 This allows you to customize the behavior of the code completion model.

 ```yaml
 model_activation : 'bigcode/tiny_starcoder_py'